privacygmail cleanupemail security

 Risk 2: Data Selling and Monetization (Still Rampant)

-What happens: "Free" tools monetize by selling your data to advertisers, market researchers, AI training companies, and even competitors.
+What happens: "Free" tools make money by selling your data to advertisers, market researchers, AI training companies, and sometimes competitors.

 Unroll.Me example (still relevant in 2026):

-• Sold Lyft receipt data to Uber (direct competitor)
+• Sold Lyft receipt data to Uber (a direct competitor)

-• Users had absolutely no knowledge or meaningful consent
+• Users had no knowledge and gave no meaningful consent

-• Data included: ride frequency, costs, routes, timing, patterns
+• The data included ride frequency, costs, routes, timing, and patterns

 • Business model unchanged in 2026